 - Pemphigus vulgaris (PV)

 - Stevens-Johnson syndrome (SJS)

 - Toxic epidermal necrolysis (TEN)

 - Staphylococcal scalded skin syndrome (SSS)

 All of these diseases have one or more of the following features:

-Rash affects the entire body, or most of it.
-Rash affects both the skin and the mucous membranes.
+- The rash affects the entire body, or most of it.
+The rash affects both the skin and the mucous membranes.
 Mucous membranes are the moist linings of the following:

 - Mouth and nose

 - Vagina or urethra, the opening for urine, in women